dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

-# Preparing a Full macOS Installer (requires macOS)
+# Preparing a full macOS Installer (requires macOS)

 This procedure describes how to create a "full macOS installer" that contains the entire operating system, with no further downloads necessary.